david-minaya/minnek-digital/README.md

 3. Run the server `npm run dev`.
 4. Go to the browser and open the page `http://localhost:5000`.

+> The game logic is in the App component `/src/app/app.component.tsx`

 ## A project I worked on

 https://github.com/david-minaya/skimli